Magento issue diagnosis for dummies

 3. Clear browser cache and cookies

 Alot of weird issues crop up from old cache or cookies that are stored in local browsers from previous visits.
 It is always recommended that you clear your dns cache, browser cache and cookies when you see something that should not be there.
-You can learn it from here.
+You can

 Many times you will see that the issue was not on the site itself but in your browser cache or cookie.
 If you see the issue getting resolved by this then you can suggest this to the reporter as well.